rdbeethe/asw/README.md

 # Adaptive Support Weight (ASW) correspondence matching

 This git project is an open-source CUDA implementation of the algorithm described in "Adaptive support-weight approach for correspondence" by Kuk-Jin Yoon and In So Kweon, which is the basis for the most effective local reasoning stereo vision algorithms produced today.
+The latest effort is based on the articles "Fast cost-volume filtering for visual correspondence and beyond" by Rhemann et al and "Secrets of adaptive support weight for stereo vision for local stereo matching" by Hosni et al.

 ## Goals and Motivations

 To my knowledge, there is no other open-source implementation of ASW, although it was developed in 2005.
 Freely-available computer vision libraries (such as OpenCV or Nvidia VisionWorks) do not offer ASW, either in CPU form or a GPU accelerated form.
 The goal of this project is to implement a GPU-accelerated ASW algorithm which can ultimately be contributed to the OpenCV library.
 A Free and Open Source Software (FOSS) implementation of ASW would empower those in industry with a more powerful stereo matching algorithm, and it would empower those in research with a quicker starting point for testing modifications to ASW.

-## Branches
+## Important Branches

 1. **master**:  This git repo has several different attempts at optimizing the `asw.cu` cuda kernel.
-The master branch has what is currently the fastest attempt (for a discrete GPU), but **it is not on the most recent commit**.
-Try running `git checkout 9b87bdd` and testing the code on your hardware!

-2. **dev**: The most recent attempt at CUDA optimization lives on this branch.
-The goal is for future development of the CUDA kernel to be done on this branch and merged into the master branch.

-2. **half**: This branch has a pthread-accelerated CPU-based implementation of the ASW algorithm.
-It is called 'half' because it was developed for testing the technique of using the asymmetric support-weight calculation method described in "Secrets of adaptive support-weight for local stereo matching" by Hosni et. al, where you only calculate the support weight for the reference window.
-The utility of the CPU implementation is that it offers a simple means of testing modifications to the algorithm (such as different cost functions, or perhaps replacing the bilateral filter with a guided filter, etc).
+The master branch has a mostly-stable snapshot of the cost-volume implementation of the ASW algorithm.
+Note that there is a known memory issue with the `createCostVolume_kernel()` function in createCostVolume.cu, a bug which is fixed on the cost_volume branch but hasn't been backported.

+2. **cost_volume**: The effort to use the cost-volume approach ("Fast cost-volume filtering for visual correspondence and beyond" by Rhemann et al) is developed on this branch.
+Currently, the conversion from using a custom `struct cost_volume_t` to the more useful `cv::cuda::GpuMat` object is not complete, so it is not yet on the master branch.

 ## Current State

+The cost-volume filtering method appears to have a higher minimum run time but ports much better to embedded hardware (1.6 sec runtime instead of 6.8 sec).

-Currently the fastest attempt at GPU-acceleration can be tested by running `git checkout 9b87bdd` then `make && ./a.out l.png r.png 64 5 50`.
-If your discrete gpu is enabled through the `optimus` command, you can just run `make run` to execute the code.
+Currently the fastest attempt at GPU-acceleration exists with the old implementation (asw.cu) and can be tested by running `git checkout 9b87bdd` then `./asw l.png r.png 64 5 50`.

-## Known Issues
+## Known Issues with initial implementation (asw.cu):

 1. There seems to be some salt-and-pepper noise on the disparity output that I can't explain.